rjfarmer/gfort2py/README.md

 If your code comes as  program that does everything, then just turn the program into a function call inside a module, then create a new file with your program that uses the module and calls the function you just made.

+If the shared library needs other shared libraries you will need to set LD_LIBRARY_PATH enviroment variable, and its also recommended is to run chrpath on the shared libraries so you can access them from anywhere.

+### Python side
 ````python

 import gfort2py as gf